 Many Aquarian women enjoy wearing bold, bright colors and accessorizing with unusual elements, like bright green shoes or a huge orange purse.
 Anything outlandish or unexpected will suit their tastes for the strange and bizarre – and they love wearing anything that they can turn into a conversation piece.
 The more questions an item of distinctive clothing or jewelry will elicit, the better.

-Water Bearer women love surprises, but it’s best to check in with them ahead of time to make sure their tastes haven’t suddenly shifted, as they are wont to do.
+Aquarius women love surprises, but it’s best to check in with them ahead of time to make sure their tastes haven’t suddenly shifted, as they are wont to do.
 A fixed air sign can make for an oddly stubborn yet mercurial sensibility.
 This can be confusing when it comes to her dietary habits, taste in lovers, and travel preferences – so when in doubt, ask her a lot of questions!